MortelliGaming/diamondhand-widget/README.md

 ```

-import { DiamondhandWidgetPlugin } from 'dh-widget'
+import { DiamondhandWidgetPlugin } from 'diamondhand-widget'

 // do this after i18n and vuetify
 app.use(DiamondhandWidgetPlugin)